|Oracle® TimesTen In-Memory Database Troubleshooting Guide

 Restart the replication agent.

-The Oracle errors in the support log are considered transient because AWT retries the transaction.
+The Oracle Database errors in the support log are considered transient because AWT retries the transaction.

 Some transient errors indicate an underlying problem on the Oracle database must be solved before AWT operations can continue.
 For example: